 - Prep the vegetables.
 Chop the onion, bell pepper, zucchini, jalapeno, garlic, and celery into small pieces.
 Remove the seeds from the pepper and jalapeno.
 For spicy Sloppy Joes, use all of the chopped jalapeno.
 For a mild version, use only half and save the remainder for another use.

-- Heat 2 tablespoons olive oil in a large skillet over medium-high heat.
+- Cook the vegetables.
+Heat 2 tablespoons olive oil in a large skillet over medium-high heat.
 Add the chopped vegetables.
 Cook, stirring occasionally, for about 10 minutes or until everything has softened and cooked down a bit.

-- Add the ground chicken to the pan, along with the cumin, chili powder, smoked paprika, and salt.
-Break up the chicken with a spoon and cook until browned, about 6-8 minutes.
+- Cook the chicken.
+Add the ground chicken, cumin, chili powder, and smoked paprika to the pan.
+Break the chicken with a spoon and cook until browned, about 6-8 minutes.

-- Pour in the soy sauce, Worcestershire sauce, and crushed tomatoes.
+- Add remaining ingredients and keep cooking.
+Pour in the soy sauce, Worcestershire sauce, and crushed tomatoes.
 Stir in the brown sugar and raisins.
 Lower the heat a little and simmer until thickened, about 8 minutes.
 Remove from the heat.

-- Stir in the vinegar then taste the mixture.
+- Taste and serve.
+Stir in the vinegar, then taste the mixture.
 If needed, add more salt, brown sugar, vinegar, or chopped jalapeno to your liking.
 Serve the Sloppy Joes on buns (lightly toasted, if desired) with pickles, cheese, onions, and maybe some chips.

 Notes